Getting to Salzburg in Austria from Munich Airport (Flughafen München MUC) in Bavaria, Germany, is easy by car but cheaper by train or bus.

 Schloss Herrenchiemsee is on the Autobahn between Munich and Salzburg and a popular sightseeing stop en route to the Mozart city.

 A pre-booked private airport shuttle van from Munich Airport to Salzburg should be around €300 – compare prices before making reservations.
-My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 As the differences in travel times are marginal, it is worth working through the options to get the best deal, especially when traveling as a couple or small group.